 What Is a Proprietary Blend?

-A proprietary blend is a group of supplement ingredients listed under one shared name and one total weight, without showing the exact amount of each ingredient individually.
+A proprietary blend is a group of supplement ingredients listed under one shared name and one total weight on a supplement label, without showing the exact amount of each ingredient individually.
 This means you can see what is in the formula, but not how much of each ingredient you are actually getting.
 This does not automatically make a formula low quality, but it does reduce transparency and make a supplement harder to evaluate.

 Proprietary Blend: Quick Answer